 Jack Chesbro gets his 41st win of the season when the Highlanders beat Boston in New York, 3-2, Happy Jack's win-total is considered to be the modern era major league mark for the most victories in a season.

 Fred Odwell hits his ninth and final home run of the season, making the Reds' outfielder the National League's home run champion.
-'Fritz' hit just one last year as a rookie, and after leading the majors this season, will never hit another round-tripper again.
+'Fritz' hit just one last year as a rookie, and after leading the majors this season, will not hit another round-tripper for the remainder of career.

 Prior to Game 1 of the World Series at Forbes Field, Commissioner Landis orders the Pirates and the Senators to wear black arm bands in memory of former Giants legend Christy Matthewson, who died this morning at Saranac Lake, NY, of tuberculosis.
 Although the practice will become a common occurrence, this is believed to be the first time in major league history that teams have altered their uniform to acknowledged the passing of a fellow ballplayer.